surendra-pratap-singh/account-management-service/README.md

 Step 7 - In the get mapping "/v1/transactions/{accountId}" endpoint to retrieve all the transaction records of the account in the database.
 In case, there are no shows, 404 status code is shown.

-Step 8 - In the get mapping "/v1/accounts/transfer" endpoint, enter the sourceAccountId, targetAccountId, amount and currency to transfer the funds.
+Step 8 - In the post mapping "/v1/accounts/transfer" endpoint, enter the sourceAccountId, targetAccountId, amount and currency to transfer the funds.

-Step 9 - In the put mapping "/v1/accounts/create" endpoint, enter the clientId and select currency to create the account.
+Step 9 - In the post mapping "/v1/accounts/create" endpoint, enter the clientId and select currency to create the account.